JHU-PL-Lab/www-fpse/basic-ocaml.md

 ```
  *  OCaml has no `return` statement; value of the whole body-expression is what gets returned
  *  Type is automatically **inferred** and printed as domain `->` range
- *  OCaml functions in fact take only one argument - !  multiple arguments can be encoded by a trick (later)
+ *  OCaml functions in fact always take only one argument - !  multiple arguments can be encoded by a trick (later)

 #### Fibonacci series example - `0 1 1 2 3 5 8 13 ...`